 MLIS Student Profiles

 As you consider earning your graduate degree at the San José State University School of Information, we thought you’d like to know more about our Master of Library and Information Science students’ experiences.
-Here are some statistics pulled from a recent exit survey of SJSU iSchool graduates who completed our MLIS program in December 2016.
-Note percentages are rounded and may not always equal 100. (n=128 responses)
+Here are some statistics pulled from a recent exit survey of SJSU iSchool graduates who completed our MLIS program in May 2017.
+Note percentages are rounded and may not always equal 100. (n=127 responses)

-- According to survey respondents, the top five strengths of our MLIS program are our curriculum, flexibility, online learning environment, faculty, and cost.
+- According to survey respondents, the top five strengths of our MLIS program are our curriculum, online learning environment, flexibility, cost, and faculty.

-- 100% of the survey respondents completed the e-Portfolio for their culminating experience.
-According to a recent graduate, "The e-Portfolio is the best way for students to demonstrate the benefits of the MLIS program to their professors and potential future employers."
+- 99% of the survey respondents completed the e-Portfolio for their culminating experience.
 Did you know that you have a choice for your culminating experience at the SJSU iSchool?
 Students can choose to complete the e-Portfolio or a thesis.
 Learn more.

 Our students also took advantage of a range of informal learning opportunities and activities that helped them expand their professional network and aid them with future job seeking.
 For example:

-- Finding the time for extracurricular activities can be challenging, yet 26% attended professional conferences while enrolled in the MLIS program.
-They also took advantage of several opportunities for networking and resume building offered at our school, such as student chapters of professional associations, the peer-reviewed Student Research Journal, the Library 2.0 worldwide virtual conference series, and the iSchool Connext student and alumni group.
+- Extracurricular activities abound at our school.
+Among the vast opportunities for networking and resume building, 30% attended professional conferences while enrolled in the MLIS program.
+They also participated in student chapters of professional associations, the peer-reviewed Student Research Journal, the Library 2.0 worldwide virtual conference series, and the iSchool Connext student and alumni group.

 In addition, you’ll be in good company in our fully online master's degree program.
-Here are some facts about our graduating MLIS students as reported in the fall 2016 exit survey:
+Here are some facts about our graduating MLIS students as reported in the spring 2017 exit survey:

-- While earning their MLIS degree, our students lived in various countries, including the United States, Canada, France, South Korea, and Uganda.
+- While earning their MLIS degree, our students lived in various countries, including the United States, Canada, Lebanon, Kuwait, and South Korea.
 Our MLIS program is offered exclusively online, and there are no on-campus orientations or other required in-person events.
-In the words of a recent graduate, "I did appreciate that I was able to live abroad and travel during my studies."

 - Our online program allows students the flexibility to continue working while pursuing their MLIS degree.
-83% were both students at our school and employees at public libraries, K-12 schools, academic libraries, government agencies, and a host of other types of career environments.
+90% were both students at our school and employees at public libraries, K-12 schools, academic libraries, and a host of other types of career environments.
 Learn more about how our students juggle school, work, family, and life in our Day in the Life series.

-- 25% identified themselves as an ethnicity other than "White" and 3% declined to answer.
+- 24% identified themselves as an ethnicity other than "White, not Hispanic" and 2% declined to answer.